Can You Build a Web Application in Ruby Without Rails? Yes, You Can!

 ➜ bundle init

-in the project.
-Whenever we want to use a gem in our project, we will add it to this file, and run bundle install
+It creates a Gemfile in the project.
+Whenever we want to use a gem in our project, we will add it to this file, and run bundle install command to install it.

-As a shortcut, bundler provides the bundle add
+As a shortcut, bundler provides the bundle add command, which adds the gem to the Gemfile and runs the bundle install for us.

-Install Puma
+Install Puma Application Server

-To run our web application, we will need an application server.
+To run our web application, we need an application server.
+Rails uses Puma, and we will use the same.

-Install Puma using bundler.
+Let's install Puma using bundler.

 ➜ bundle add puma

-This will install Puma on your machine, but how will it talk to our application?
-For that, we need Rack.
+After installing Puma on your machine, the next question is: how will Puma talk to our web application?

-Install Rack
+Install the Rack Gem

 All Ruby application servers and web applications follow the Rack specification.
+Let's install the Rack gem using Bundler.

 Rack provides a simple interface using which application servers communicate with the applications.